Bidding for government contracts

 There is a procurement process that all agencies must work to.

-Read more on government procurement methods.
+Read more on procurement tiers.

 Your bid must be value for the NT